 - Understand organizational and team needs through comprehensive and regular audits across the business.

-- Use advanced technology to continuously monitor the network to ensure visibility and control of all devices, applications and systems
+- Use advanced technology to continuously monitor the network and ensure visibility and control of all devices, applications, and systems.

-- Communicate and collaborate with and train all employees on the safe and secure use of all tools and technologies, as well as the proper protocol for provisioning a new service
+- Communicate with, collaborate with, and train all employees on the safe and secure use of all tools and technologies and the proper protocol for provisioning a new service.

 - Establish and enforce security posture, policies, and compliance.

 - Create a framework that assesses risks and prioritizes remediation efforts

 Falcon Cloud Security delivers complete visibility into your multi-cloud environment through a single source of truth for cloud resources.